 From beautifully designed prints to post-it notes, having Scripture throughout your home can provide a source of inspiration and encouragement throughout the day.
 Not only that, but they add a bit of beauty too.

 Scripture instructs us to fill our home and instruct our children with God’s Word (Duet.
 6:4-9).

 Often times I find myself reminded of His presence in my day when I look up and read a verse printed on a card that I displayed.

 My kids can’t read yet but one day they will be able too.
 How great will it be for them to look up and read His Word throughout the rooms of our home?

 Perhaps the simplest method but so effective.
 Turning on your favorite worship CD is just an easy way to fill your home with inspiration, plus it can change the mood of your entire home too!

 Some mornings we are all grumpy and tired.
 I’m impatient with my kids and they are whining, complaining and fighting with one another.
-I turn off the TV and turn on some music and almost instantly, everyone’s mood changes!
+When we are having one of those mornings, I turn off the TV and turn on some music and almost instantly, everyone’s mood changes!

 - Enter the Worship Circle

 - Roots Run Deep: A Collection of Hymns

 I like to focus on a small passage of Scripture to work on memorizing.
 Thanks to my mommy brain, I’m not great at it but when I am intentional about working on Scripture memory, I am able to let God’s Word soak in.